Global Education Learning Platform (GELP)

 Study visits in timely order:

-Additionally, 4 webinars corresponding with the themes of the Study Visits will be facilitated before the end of 2017.
+Additionally, 4 webinars corresponding with the themes of the Study Visits were facilitated by representatives of the partner organisations..

 The project partners are Association GéCo from France, CREDI-ONG from Benin, Development Perspectives from Ireland, INEX-SDA from Czech Republic, Univeristy of Cape Town from South Africa and Zavod Voluntariat from Slovenia.
 Additionally, the other GLEN members follow the project closely.